 The quick answer is no. The way evidence works is not symmetrical.
-Imagine you think there might be a mouse in the basement:
+Imagine you think there might be a mouse in the basement so you set a mouse trap:

-- If you set a trap and catch it, you can, with 100% certainty, say that there was (at least) one mouse. - If you don't catch anything, you can't say anything with 100% certainty.
+- If you catch it, you can, with 100% certainty, say that there was (at least) one mouse. - If you don't catch anything, you can't say anything with 100% certainty.
 Maybe there isn't one, but maybe there is and you just didn't catch it.